Table of Contents

 Website speed plays a vital role when it comes to ranking and conversions.
 Research shows that if your website takes more than 3 seconds to load, more than 53% of visitors will abandon it.
 And with all the competition nowadays they don’t get short in options.
 This article will show you how to speed up a WordPress website in 9 easy steps.

-A slow website speed and download time affect not only your site’s traffic but it also affects your brand’s credibility and as such, it is important that you fix this issue immediately, in order to enhance user experience and boost your conversion.
+So you already understood that a slow website speed and the download time affect your site’s traffic and affect your brand’s credibility.
+As such, you must fix this issue immediately to enhance the user experience and boost your conversion.

-Now, on one hand, while WordPress is an awesome CMS to start your website or blog with, on the other hand, if it is not well-maintained, it could slow down your website considerably making it sluggish.
+Now, on the one hand, while WordPress is an excellent CMS to start your website or blog with, on the other hand, if it is not well-maintained, it could slow down your website considerably, making it sluggish.

-Thus, if you want to speed up and optimize your WordPress site’s speed and performance, then here are 9 easy steps that can help you achieve it.
+Thus, if you want to speed up and optimize your WordPress site’s speed and performance, here are nine easy steps to help you achieve it.

 Why Website Speed Matters?